Asbestos in Popcorn Ceilings

 Asbestos Exposure in Construction Jobs

-Asbestos fibers are portable—they can be carried from one environment to another on surfaces like hair, clothes or skin.
+Asbestos fibers are portable—they can be carried from one environment to another on surfaces like hair, clothes, or skin.
 Cases of mesothelioma, a cancer caused by asbestos, have been found in spouses of workers, even though they never set foot on a construction site.

-While asbestos is no longer used in modern construction, it still presents a risk to today.
+While asbestos is no longer used in modern construction, it still presents a risk today.
 When buildings with popcorn ceilings are demolished or renovated, asbestos fibers become airborne.
 As a result, people will continue to develop asbestos-related diseases for decades to come.

 Get More Answers to Your Questions About Mesothelioma